junxit/us-congress-bills-111/metadata.md

 - 2010-03-24 — Considered as unfinished business. (consideration: CR H2299)
 - 2010-03-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 13, 1 Present (Roll no. 183). (text : CR 3/23/2010 H2237-2238)
 - 2010-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 13, 1 Present (Roll no. 183).(text : CR 3/23/2010 H2237-2238)
+- 2010-03-25 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.